A world-famous mastering engineer talks about the history and mystery of mastering

 Howie Weinberg is a mastering engineer with a career span of 35 years.
 Clients include: Nirvana, Beastie Boys, Pantera, Public Enemy, Slayer, Muse, The White Stripes, Sonic Youth, Run DMC, Tom Waits, Garbage, Smashing Pumpkins, Prince, Cypress Hill, Björk—and the list goes on.

-Recently I tracked and mixed an indie rock band from Chicago named Camera.
+Not long ago, I tracked and mixed an indie rock band from Chicago named Camera.
 When it came time to have their album mastered, Howie’s name was at the top of their wish list.
 The band and I were ecstatic that he was able to take on the project and give it his final touch.
 He was also willing to take the time to give us his advice and stories as well as a look into the evolution of the mastering process.—PV

 You recently mastered ten tracks from the Chicago-based band Camera that I had the pleasure of mixing and recording.
 What are your thoughts on the tracks?